-Truth: Postgrad study is a challenge, there’s no tip-toeing around that – how weird would it be if getting your masters was easy?
-But it doesn’t have to be an unhealthy, push-you-to-your-very-limits, might-as-well-have-gone-on-Survivor type of challenge.
-Fit your study schedule around your life, with flexible learning – nights, weekends – and block delivery (also known as 'intensives'), which often means classes are taught in fully-catered day and half-day blocks on Fridays, Saturdays and after hours.
+Truth: Postgrad study can be a challenge, there’s no tip-toeing around that.
+But it doesn’t have to be an unhealthy, push-you-to-your-very-limits type of challenge.
+Fit your study schedule around your life with flexible learning – nights, weekends – and block delivery (also known as 'intensives') which often means classes are taught in fully-catered day and half-day blocks on Fridays, Saturdays and after hours.
 Giving you the space to study when suits you.

 Hot tip: if you’re employed and your study area is related to your job, talk to your workplace about fitting study into your work schedule – or, even better, taking paid study leave.